 Blisters caused by injury or rubbing (friction) will appear in that 1 area as a bubble filled with either clear or bloody liquid.
-Blisters that are due to another condition may appear in one area of your body.
+Blisters that are due to another condition may appear in 1 area of your body.
 Or they may be all over your body.
 Blisters may be painful or itchy.
 In some cases, the blister may be caused by something that affects the whole body, such as an infection.
-Then you may also have whole-body symptoms such as fever, pain, or extreme tiredness (fatigue).
+Then you may also have whole-body symptoms, such as fever, pain, or extreme tiredness (fatigue).
 The symptoms of a blister may look like other skin conditions.
 Always see your healthcare provider for a diagnosis.

 How are blisters treated?

 Blisters often heal on their own without treatment.
 If needed, treatment will vary, depending on the cause.
 Talk to your healthcare provider about treatments that are right for you.
 Some general guidelines for first aid may include:

 - Wash the area with soap and water.

 - If the blister bursts, place a bandage or dressing on the area to keep it clean.

-- Watch the area for signs of infection such as increased warmth, swelling, redness, drainage, pus formation, or pain.
-If you notice any signs of infection, call your healthcare provider.
+- Watch the area for signs of infection, such as increased warmth, swelling, redness, drainage, pus formation, or pain.
+If you notice any signs of infection, call your provider.
 You may need antibiotics.

 - A blister is a bubble on the skin containing fluid.

 - Blisters are caused by injury, allergic reactions, or infections.

 - The symptoms of a blister may look like other skin conditions.

-- If you have whole-body symptoms, such as a fever, talk with your healthcare provider.
+- If you have whole-body symptoms, such as a fever and expanding rash, call your healthcare provider right away.

 - Blisters often heal on their own.